hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

     may be set.
 If neither zone nor region are set, the provider zone is used.

 * `region` (Optional)
-    The region to create the cluster in, for
+    The region to create the cluster in for
     [Regional Clusters](https://cloud.google.com/kubernetes-engine/docs/concepts/multi-zone-and-regional-clusters#regional).
-    In a Regional Cluster, the number of nodes specified in `initial_node_count` is created in three zones of the region (this can be changed by setting `additional_zones`).
+    In a Regional Cluster, the number of nodes specified in `initial_node_count` is created in each of three zones of the region (this can be changed by setting `additional_zones`).

 * `additional_zones` - (Optional) The list of additional Google Compute Engine locations in which the cluster's nodes should be located.
 If additional zones are